Watts Hospital

 The first schools in California, public and private, were segregated.
 The system of segregated schools developed without organized opposition or serious debate.
 Eventually, segregation became law with the California School Code of 1860 explicitily prohibited Black, Chinese, and Indian children from attending public schools.

-The Black community recognized the need to educate their children in Oakland and the town of Brooklyn.
+The Black community recognized the need to educate their children in Oakland and Brooklyn.

 The Flood Family

 Elizabeth Thorn Scott came to California during the Gold Rush with her first husband, Joseph Scott, and settled in Placerville, CA. Her husband died soon after their arrival.
-Elizabeth then settled in Sacramento, with her young son.
+Elizabeth then settled in Sacramento with her young son.

 Seeing the need for a school for “non-whites,” she opened her home centrally located between M and N Streets on May 29, 1854, becoming the first “colored” private school in Sacramento.

 There were 14 students in the school between the ages of 4 and 29, and their families paid $1.00 per week, and they paid her $50.00 per month.
-Later the school became part of St. Andrews (AME) Church, holding classes in the basement.
+Later, the school became part of St. Andrews (AME) Church, holding classes in the basement.

 Isaac Flood came to California in search of gold.
 In the early 1850s, he settled in the Brooklyn Township.
 Elizabeth and Iassc were married in 1855 (not sure when or where they met.)
 She retired from teaching and moved to Brooklyn.

-In 1856 Elizabeth gave birth to a son George Frances Flood, who was said to be the first “black boy” born in Alameda County.
-She gave birth to a daughter Lydia Flood in 1862.
+In 1856, Elizabeth gave birth to a son, George Frances Flood, who was said to be the first “black boy” born in Alameda County.
+She gave birth to a daughter, Lydia Flood, in 1862.

-Again seeing the need for schools in the black community, she campaigned to get support for another school.
+Again, seeing the need for schools in the black community, she campaigned to get support for another school.

-In 1857, she opened a private school for Black children in Alameda County in her home at 1334 East 15th Street.
-Members of the Black community supported this effort, paying tuition on top of paying taxes that covered schools their children could not attend.
+In 1857, she opened the first private school for Black children(open to all minorities) in Oakland, Alameda County, in her home at 1334 East 15th Street.
+Members of the Black community supported this effort, paying tuition in addition to taxes that covered schools their children could not attend.

-This was the first private school in the Oakland area open to all minorities.
 Elizabeth’s goal for her school was to be competitive with White schools.

 Oakland Heritage Alliance Newsletter Fall 1984

-In 1863 the Shiloh A.M.E Church (now First A.M.E Church) assumed control of the school following its formal organization as a church.
+In 1863, the Shiloh A.M.E Church (now First A.M.E Church) assumed control of the school following its formal organization as a church.
 The Flood’s helped organize the church and were founding members.
 The church purchased the abandoned Carpentier schoolhouse (see Oakland’s First Schoolhouse)and moved the building to 7th and Market Streets in West Oakland.
 The tiny building served as the church’s chapel and housed the school.
 Elizabeth taught at the school until she died in 1867 (unexpectedly)at 39.

 Isaac continued their quest for equal education for all children.
-He was a member of the California Colored Convention Movement, and they, as a group, challenged California’s segregation laws in the early 1870s, citing the recently enacted 14th and 15th amendments to the U.S. Constitution.
+He was a member of the California Colored Convention Movement, which challenged California’s segregation laws in the early 1870s, citing the recently enacted 14th and 15th Amendments to the U.S. Constitution.

 He and a group of leaders in the Black community petitioned the School board in 1871 to end segregation.